ChrisH2727/Milestone-3/README.md

 2. As an admin user, I want to approve user each registration request so that I can ensure that the correct Health and Safety briefing has been given.

-3. As an admin user, I want to view the registration status of all other users.
+3. As an admin user, I want to view the registration status of all users.

-4. As an admin user, I want to update the access rights of  other users to that of admin to create deputies
+4. As an admin user, I want to update the access rights of  other users to that of admin to create deputies.

 5. As an admin user, I want to suspend a user account to prevent a user from loaning more sources.

-6. As an admin user, I want to permanently delete as user acccount, but only if the user has returned all loaned sources
+6. As an admin user, I want to permanently delete as user acccount, but only if the user has returned all loaned sources.

-7. As an admin user, I want to view the technical characteristices of all sources so that users can be advised on their selection.
+7. As an admin user, I want to view the technical characteristics of all sources so that users can be advised on their selection.

-8. As an admin user, I want to view the location of all sources on inventory to satisfy a security audit.
+8. As an admin user, I want to view the stoarge location of all sources on inventory to satisfy a security audit.

-9. As an admin user, I want to create a new entry source entry with the same or different technical charateristc but with a unique serial number.
+9. As an admin user, I want to create a new source entry with the same or different technical charateristc but with a unique serial number.

-10. As an admin user, I want to update the technical characteristics of an existing source if there is an error either by selecting from the full inventory or by searching on the serial number.
+10. As an admin user, I want to update the technical characteristics of an existing source if there is an error either by selecting from the full inventory or by searching on the serial number or other characteristic.

-11. As an admin user, I want to delete a source from the inventory either by selecting from the full inventory or by searching on the serial number, but only if that source has been returned to the inventory.
+11. As an admin user, I want to delete a source from the inventory either by selecting from the full inventory or by searching on the serial number or other characteristic, but only if that source has been returned to the inventory.

-12. As an admin user, I want to view all the isotope types available
+12. As an admin user, I want to view all the isotope types available.

-13. As an admin user I want to add isotope types and its respective half life to the list.
+13. As an admin user I want to add an isotope type and its respective half life to the list.

 14. As an admin user I want to update information assocaited with an isotope.

 15. As an admin user I want to delete isotope types, but only if all sources of that isotope type are not on loan.

-16. As an admin user, I want to view the full history of source loans so that I can spot any patterns.
+16. As an admin user, I want to view the full history of source loans so that I can spot usage patterns.

 17. As an admin user, I want to view how many times a source has been loaned by isotope type so that I can dispose of sources that are not being loaned.

-18. As an admin user, I want to view how user logins there have been on a given date so that I can assses how the service is being used.
+18. As an admin user, I want to view the volume of user logins by date so that I can assses how the application is being used.

-**Goals that would appeal to Scientists:**
+**Goals that appeal to Scientists:**

 1. As a scientist, I want to see information presented in a tabular form where possible so that I can spot patterns in the data.

-**Goals that would appeal to the general user:**
+**Goals that appeal to the general user:**

 1. As a user or admin user, I may want to view information on small screen width devices which do not lend themselves to displaying data in tabular form.